Please ensure Javascript is enabled for purposes of website accessibility

 Bird in the Hand Feeding Station

 Have you ever hand-fed wild birds?
-From October through April, head to The West Woods to give it a try – in optimal conditions, volunteers have reported as many as 60 chickadees in 20 minutes!
-(Watch our Facebook or Twitter accounts each fall for the announcement that Bird in the Hand is back for the season.)
+Each year from November until April, you can now head to The West Woods to give it a try – in optimal conditions, volunteers have reported as many as 60 chickadees in 20 minutes!
+(Watch our Facebook or X accounts each fall for the announcement that Bird in the Hand is back for the season.)

 1. Hand-feeding works best with just one or two people or a small group, like three or four.
 Time your visit for daylight hours and dress warmly with extra layers, hat and gloves, since you will be standing still.
 What are optimal weather conditions?
 Click here for an Ask a Naturalist Q&A to find out.